Contents On This Page

 Fingernail Anatomy: For you to excel in anything you do in life, first, you need to study carefully how that thing works.
 The same goes for your nails.
 Having a vast knowledge of the different parts that make up the nails is a prerequisite to growing nails.

-And that’s what this article Finger Nail anatomy is all about.
-In this article, I’m going to tell you
+And that’s what this article Fingernail anatomy is all about.
+In this article, I’m going to teach you

 - What fingernail or toenail anatomy entails